tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_1.md

 *Was he safe?
 Was he hurt?
 Was he… alive?*

 It damn near destroyed Theresa.
-Just like our marriage, she blamed me for everything, and I took it on the chin.
-Tried to be strong, but inside, my heart was caught on jagged nails.
+Just like our marriage, she blamed me for everything.
+I did everything I could.
+Searched around town.
+Posted signs with his picture.
+Filed a missing person's report with the cops.
+I tried to be strong, but inside, my heart was caught on jagged nails.
 The more I wondered where my son was, the more my flesh tore apart.

 Time passed in a blur.
 I drank to numb the pain.
 Blood pressure went to hell and so did everything else.
 Got fired.
 Lost my apartment.
 Moved into the car with Knox, my Jack Russell Terrier.
 Couldn’t drink any more so I switched to weed.
 Hustled where I could… day labor and Door Dash to make a few ends.
 Showered and cut my hair at the gym.
 Walked Knox at the park.
 But, I always stayed high.
 There was no pleasure in it.
 It was an empty, perpetual state of zombie-hood.
-Wondering how I’d ended up divorced and with a son who didn’t want shit to do with me.
+Wondering how I’d ended up divorced and with a son who didn’t want anything to do with me.

 I opened my stash box and discovered I was dry.
 A few green crumbs the size of a pinhead.
 Maybe enough to get a cockroach lit, but that’s about it.
 Knox licked my fingers as I rifled through my wallet.
 Ten bucks.
 All I had to my name, but at least I could smoke.